KittenMittons/EET321_Lab5/README.md

 9. In the C# application select the "board one" option from the menu and click the "8KHz" button under the "50MHz" label.
 10. Repeat these steps for "16KHz/50MHz", "8KHz/125MHz", and "16KHz/125MHz".
 11. Now do all of this over again for your partner's board.
 12. Make all 8 measurements over again, giving you a total of 16 measurements so far.
-Don't give up you're doing great! :clap: :tada: :star2:
+Don't give up you're doing great!
+Take this emoji of a squirel with a hat for motivation. :squirrel:
+13. Finally disconnect the DA2 PMOD, turn off the waveform generator, open up the "DirectMeasure" program, and write the bitstream to the board.
+14. Measure the waveform on the JC1 directly using the oscilloscope.
+This should be close to 50MHz.
+Do the same for JC2, this should be close to 125MHz.
+15. Pat yourself on the back because you're done! :clap: :tada: :star2:

+##Notes:
+- Direct measurements do not work properly in C# just yet.
+Hopely you don't get this far before this is fixed.
+- Use the DSO for direct measurements.
+The analog scopes are way too inaccurate at these frequencies.
+For the other steps either the digital or analog scopes will do.